anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 ## Consistently use DNS

-The first recommendation is to avoid using IP address literals in any protocol.
+For the reasons explained in {{inprotocol}}, the most important recommendation is to avoid using IP address literals in any protocol.
 Names should always be used.

 ## Use primary DNS names controlled by the manufacturer